teemop09/APLab/README.md

 A computer lab management system for Asia Pacific University.
 Currently being worked on as an assignment.

 # How to collaborate
-## You have existing working directory
+## If you have existing working directory
 Make sure you have Git installed locally on your computer.
 Being able to run `git --version` without error means it is installed.